nmuralikrishnan/CS598_FDC_Spring2025_Project/README.md

 This project demonstrates comprehensive data curation practices on Chicago 311 Service Request data, following the USGS Data Lifecycle Model.
 The workflow includes data collection, cleaning, de-identification using K-anonymity, analysis, and complete provenance documentation.

+This README is not the final report.
+The final report PDF can be viewed in our Coursera submission.

 **Course:** CS 598 - Foundations of Data Curation
 **Institution:** University of Illinois at Urbana-Champaign
 **Team:** Murali Natarajan, Ramitha Kotarkonda, Matthew Guan